I Love Google. Well, Maybe "Fond" Is a Better Word.

 If you really want an eye-opener as to privacy invasion, try checking out the Credit Report Guide for Beginners page; this has likewise been going on for decades and decades and decades.

-As previously mentioned, the private-sector side of 1984 arrived a long time ago.
-As for the public-sector side of things; both 1984 and Ray Bradbury's Fahrenheit 451 officially arrived the day after September 11, 2001.
+As previously mentioned, the private-sector side of privacy invasion arrived a long time ago.
+As for the public-sector side of things, both George Orwell's 1984 and Ray Bradbury's Fahrenheit 451 officially arrived the day after September 11, 2001.